-NOTICE: Using Dell PC Restore permanently deletes all data on the hard drive and removes any application programs or drivers installed after you received your computer.
+NOTICE: Using Dell PC Restore permanently deletes all data on the hard drive and removes any applications or drivers installed after you received your computer.
 If possible, back up the data before using PC Restore.
-Use PC Restore only if System Restore (see "Using Microsoft Windows XP System Restore" on page 103) did not resolve your operating system problem.
+Use PC Restore only if System Restore did not resolve your operating system problem.